CostasAK/vite-react/README.md

     - Set your token in the following 2 places:
       - Actions -> New repository secret -> `APPROVAL_TOKEN`
       - Dependabot -> New repository secret -> `APPROVAL_TOKEN`
+    - Set the username of the actor of the token:
+      - Actions -> Variables -> New repository variable -> `APPROVAL_ACTOR`

 #### Main branch protection